Date of Award

 After IRB approval, the researcher collected the date by a paper and pen questionnaire at a public beach in Boca Raton.
 The questionnaire was handed out to the eligible participants.
 The questionnaires were dropped in a closed box.

 The data for this study collected from at least 146 eligible participants using pen and paper questionnaire as an instrument.
 Findings helped to serve the online consumers and the vendors, as well as being a scholarly contribution to the study of online bidding.

 This study used SPSS software to analyze the collected data.
 Descriptive statistics, Cronbach alpha, Pearson r correlation, simple regression, and multiple regressions, were applied in this study.

 The study findings indicated that an individual's bidding behavior is influenced positively by factors like consumer satisfaction and ease of use and bidding behavior is not influenced by demographic characteristics.

 Nemes, Lola A., "Factors Influencing Consumer Bidding Behavior in Online Auction (Consumer-to-Consumer)" (2011).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 288.